 (B) The Company used an implied AAA rating for the Fannie Mae and Freddie Mac securities, other than collateralized mortgage obligations, which are unrated.

 (C) The weighted average yield is based on the most recent annualized monthly interest income, divided by the book value of settled securities.
-Prior period amounts have been reclassified to conform to current period presentation.

 (D) The weighted average stated maturity.